Alzundaz/Stationeers/Documentations/Filtration.md

 - D5 : Volum Pump on distribution circuit

 ### Dump Status
-The tank is dump when pressure reached over MAXPRESSURE.
-The dump keep doing until the pressure down below MINPRESSURE.
+The tank is dump when pressure reached over MAX_PRESSURE.
+The dump keep doing until the pressure down below MIN_PRESSURE.

 ### Filtration Status
-The filtration is activated when the number of mols (according to filters in filtration) reached over MAXMOLES.
-The filtration keep activate until this value down below MINMOLES.
+The filtration is activated when the number of mols (according to filters in filtration) reached over MAX__MOLES.
+The filtration keep activate until this value down below MIN_MOLES.

 ### Distribution Status
-The distribution pump is activated when the pressure in distribution is below MINDISTRIBUTION.
-The pump keep  activate until this value reached MAXDISTRIBUTION.
+The distribution pump is activated when the pressure in distribution is below MIN_DISTRIBUTION.
+The pump keep  activate until this value reached MAX_DISTRIBUTION.

 ## Diagram